 Discretionary Incentive Programs

 In North Carolina, several financial incentive programs are classified as discretionary in nature.
-Our site location specialists here at the Department of Commerce will help guide your company through the application and evaluation process every step of the way.
+Our site location specialists here at the EDPNC will help guide your company through the application and evaluation process every step of the way.

 - Job Development Investment Grant – Awards a limited number of cash grants directly to new and expanding businesses that will provide economic benefits to the State, and need the grant to carry out the project in North Carolina.
 Grants are based on the job creation and investment commitment made by companies in their formal applications to the State prior to a location decision.
 Grant funds are disbursed annually to approved companies based on a percentage of withholding taxes paid by new employees, following satisfaction of performance criteria set out in grant agreements.